-If you are filing with the Secretary of State, you may pay your filing fee by check, credit card, cash, or money order.
-If a check is used and returned for insufficient funds, your candidacy may not be certified.
-Checks should be made payable to the Secretary of State's Office.
+At the time of filing your Certificate of Announcement, you must also pay the filing fee or submit equivalent documentation to meet the fee requirements.
 Many of the filing fees are based on the salary of the position you are seeking.
 If the salary of the position you seek changes, the filing fee will change accordingly.